 While the life of Governor Kitchin is one of unusual purity, he is in no sense puritanical.
-He accepts men as they are made, knowing that some are weak and some strong, that some must be condemned, but not in bitterness, that some must be judged in charity, but that all are entitled to consideration.
-As a result all classes and conditions of me are his friends.
+He accepts men as they are made, knowing that some are weak and some strong, that some must be con-demned, but not in bitterness, that some must be judged in charity, but that all are entitled to consideration.
+As a re-sult all classes and conditions of men are his friends.

-D. C. PARES.
+D. C. PARKS.
 Hillsboro, N. C.

 DEMOCRATIC AND PROGRESSIVE.
 I regard Gov. W. W. Kitchin as one of the cleanest men I have ever known in politics.
-A man of his intelligence. ways progressive-and of his unfalter ing adherence to Democratic principles and platforms, should be our next U.S.
+A man of his intelligence, of his undoubted Democracy-being always progressive-and of h unfalter-ing adherence to Democratic principles and platforms, should be our next U. S.

-No person ever doubted where he stood on any question, and no person who knows him will ever conclude that he believes platforms are made to get

-My admiration for him is profound and I sincerely trust that the people of North Carolina will learn in time for the good of their own interests, that no fitter man for the position he seeks can be found in the State.
+Senator.
+No person ever doubtes where he stood on any question, and no person who knows him will ever conclude that he believes platforms are made to get in on.
+My admiration for him is profound, and I sincerely trust that the people of North Carolina will learn in time, for the good of their own interests, that no fitter man for the position he seeks can be found in the state.

-E. F. WATSON.
+and in the state.
+Yours very truly, E. F. WATSON.
 Burnsville, N. C.

-A FOE TO SPECIAL PRIVILEGE.
+A FOZ TO SPECIAL PRIVILEGE.

-Governor Kitchin's life has been in entire harmony with the best and high est conceptions and practices of the private and public life that his bitters: enemy can not attack it and there is therefore, no need for his friends to defend it.
+Governor Kitchin's life has been in entire harmony with the best and high-est conceptions and practices of the Democratic party both in State and na-tion.
+His record is so clean in both pri-vate and public life that his bitterest eveny can not stack it and there is enemy can not attack it, and there is, therefore, no need for his friends to defend it.

-His long career in public life as Representative in Congress and as Governor has been one long, loud, persistent and consistent protest against class legislation of all kinds, and in him the protective tariff heresy, mail subsidies. the trusts and all privilege seeking in terests have found an implacable foe.

-The present progressive movement in the Democratic party as expressed in the platform of 1912, and as exponded by Woodrow Wilson, is the logical outcome of his life along advocacy of cor rect Democratic principles, and Governor Kitchin's supporters for the Senate naturally find themselves at the fortfront of the Democratic procession. and in thorough accord with the spirit of Democracy.
+defend it.
+His long career in public life as Rep-resentative in Congress and as Gover-nor has been one long, loud, persistent and consistent protest against class leg-islation of all kinds, and in him the protective, tariff heresy, mail subsidies, the trusts, and all privilege seeking in-terests have found an implacable foe.
+The prosent progressive movement in terests have found an implacable foe.
+The present progressive movement in the Democratic party as expressed in the platform of 1912, and as expounded by Woodrow Wilson, is the logical out-come of his life along advocacy of cor-rect Democratic principles, and Gover-nor Kitchin's supporters for the Senate neurally find themselves at the forenaturally find themselves at the fore-front of the Democratic procession, and in thorough accord with the spirit of Democracy.

-MARK MAJETTE.
+MARE MAJETTE.
 Columbia, N. C.